 In this unit, pre-service teachers undertake the preschool practicum of twenty five (25) days.
 Pre-service teachers are required to demonstrate their ability to assume the role of an early childhood teacher in a sessional preschool environment.
 This includes the ability to create a positive learning environment, and encourage strong learning dispositions for children.
 In this practicum, pre-service teachers are to bring together all the knowledge gained in units studied to develop and maintain safe and challenging learning environments for children.
 Under the mentorship of the mentor teacher, you are to assume responsibility for the planning, delivery and evaluation of the preschool program for a sustained period (minimum three consecutive weeks).
 This includes assessment, documentation, program planning, and teaching across all aspects of the program, and communication with families, and staff.
 You are responsible for the professional climate and running of the program, ensuring compliance with regulations, and adherence to national quality standards and service policies.
 You will be expected to reflect on the role of manager, team leader or preschool director to gain a clearer understanding of the management role assumed by teachers, particularly in stand-alone kindergarten or preschool programs.
 Support for understanding legal and ethical responsibilities, including compliance and management will be delivered in preceding and concurrently studied units.
 Models of assessment, program development documentation, and teaching theories will continue to be explored throughout lectures.
 You are also supported by tutorial and individual supervision sessions specifically aimed to assist you to apply the theoretical aspects of your course work to the practicum requirements.
 Contact hours are a 6 hour briefing session and a 6 hour debriefing session.

-Prerequisites: LD303 The Preschooler; TCS302 Positive Learning Environments; TCS303 Documenting and assessing; TCDS305 ICT in early childhood; TCDS302 Science and environmental studies
+Prerequisites: LD303 The Preschooler; TCS302 Positive Learning Environments; TCS303 Documenting and assessing; TCDS305 ICT in early childhood; TCDS302 Science and environmental studies in early childhood

 Assessment: Planning 50% Resource portfolio 10% Reflective journal 40%